Thursday, December 26, 2024

 In addition, with the connivance of Rosneft, Medvedchuk acquired the same field in Siberia.
 Nearby are the oil fields of Khotyn, with which the new manager of Dulisma is well acquainted.
 At the end of November 2023, information appeared that these assets were transferred to new owners.
 An acquaintance of Khotin’s also heard about this, and says that the businessman also recently lost his deposits in Yakutia.
 The license for it was issued to Irelyakhskoye LLC, whose general director became an employee of Soyuzmetallservice in mid-November.
 This company is well known to Alexander Barimov and everyone who works with the metallurgy of Donbass.

 The latest seizures took place without clashes, says an acquaintance of Khotin.
 Probably, the businessman’s morale was undermined by the fact that in the fall he was transferred from house arrest to a pre-trial detention center, the state prosecution requested almost ten years in prison for him, and the shares of his oil companies were awarded to the state at the request of the Prosecutor General’s Office.
-An acquaintance of Khotin believes that the oil business is unlikely to be of interest to the state and, most likely, it will be transferred to the management of Medvedchuk: “He needs to somehow feed his family, having lost Ukrainian grain.”
+An acquaintance of Khotin believes that the oil business is unlikely to be of interest to the state and, most likely, it will be transferred to the management of Medvedchuk: “He needs to somehow feed his family, having lost Ukrainian bread.”

 However, the interests of the Medvedchuk family in Russia are not limited to oil.